Intelivate compiled a revealing list of funny leadership quotes from executive leaders who either won’t or can’t say what’s on their mind.

 If you got your dream promotion, even if they fought tirelessly for it, they neither want to diminish your shine nor do they wish to take credit for it.

 Remember that the next time you are celebrating your next big corporate ladder jump.

 If you did not get your dream promotion – and even if they fought tirelessly in your promotion because they believed you should have it – they do not want to show a disconnect in the levels of leadership.

-The great executives in this situation have sleepless nights – not because of their future – but worrying about yours.
+These executives have sleepless nights – not because of their future – but worrying about yours.
 Be thankful to ever work with this kind of leader.
 They are rare.

-Most of the time, I will witness the opposite behavior, and the ‘leader’ goes into an absolute mode of ‘save yourself’ at the cost of the anyone and everyone.
+Most of the time, I will witness the opposite behavior.
+Toxic leaders go into an absolute mode of ‘save yourself’ at the cost of the anyone and everyone.